kochman/PhotoArk/README.md

 `go build`

+The `-devel` flag will force PhotoArk to serve static files off of the disk instead of from the embedded static folder.

 ## Metadata

 PhotoArk looks for `metadata.yaml` files inside folders in `photoDir`.
 These metadata files allow users to filter photos.
 An example metadata file: